victorlpgazolli/decentralized-cache-plugin/README.md

 - ... probably many more ...

 The way i see it, running your own build cache server is not ideal, you would need to setup the server, configure and maintain it.
-I thing a cloud storage solution sis enough, it will probably be cheaper and easier to maintain, there are a few things you would need to configure it, and worry about data transfer, but overall it sounds good.
+I think a cloud storage solution is enough, it will probably be cheaper and easier to maintain, but you would still need to configure it, and worry about data transfer, but overall it sounds good.

 This project tries to approach the problem from a different angle, instead of relying on a centralized server or cloud storage, the main goal here is to share cache between developers in a decentralized way, using a established peer-to-peer network.